fiddleHeads/intro-to-arcgis-pro/content/layers.md

 ![treesNeigh.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-to-arcgis-pro/master/content/images/treesNeighb.jpg)

 ### Labels
 Another property of the layers in our **Map Document** that we might want to enable is the labeling of features.
 This can be accomplished, based upon an attribute value for each of the features.
 In many cases, this might be the name, or some other identifying attribute of the feature, but in some cases it might be a quantitative value associated with the features.
 It is even possible to use Visual Basic scripting to assemble labels from several attributes and text elements.
-In this example, we will label only the trees with a XXXX value of XXXX :exclamation:.
+In this example, we will select  label only the trees with a planted :.

 1.	_Right-Click on the XXXX :exclamation: layer and select **Label**, or go to **Feature Layer > Labeling > Layer** and click on the **Label** icon.
 Note that this turns on labels for all features and that ArcGIS selects a field containing names, by default.
 Because there are so many visible features in this layer, this creates an unreadable labeling scheme.
 To remedy this, we will limit labeling to the largest cities in the Major Cities Layer._
 2. _Right-click on the XXXX Layer and select Labeling Properties or on the Label Class, select the SQL button._